wwong4374/rewards-points/README.md

 Next, let's spend 5000 points.
 Create a `GET` request to `http://localhost:1234/points/spend`.
 Add a parameter with a key of `pointsToSpend` and value of `5000`:
 ![spendPoints](./assets/spendPoints.png?raw=true)

 Click send.
-The server will respond with an array of objects representing point spends:
+The server will respond with an array of objects representing spent points, oldest to newest:
 ![pointSpends]:
 ![pointSpends]()

 ### Points Balance

 Finally, let's see each payer's point balances.
-Create a `GET` request to `http://localhost:1234/points/balance`.
-Add a parameter with a key of `payer` and value of `DANNON`:
+Create a `GET` request to `http://localhost:1234/points/balance`:
 ![getPointsBalance](./assets/getPointsBalance.png?raw=true)

 Click send.
 The server will respond with an array of each payer's current point balances: